theneltj/Embedded-Linux/hw03/README.md

 Should output 2 temperature readings in degrees F

 ## Etch A Sketch Game (Rotary Encoders)
+Use sudo bash setup.sh to configure i2c pins

 Use sudo python3 etchasketch.py to run

 Control the led matrix using two rotary encoders